 The National Committee decided to take the responsibilities for the Geopark Program in Austria.
 This decision is supported by the Austrian UNESCO Commission and by the Austrian Ministry of Science and Research.
-The Austrian IGCP National Committee is currently discussing the structure and personell composition of the Austrian Geoparks Forum as well as its collaboration with the National Committee.
+The Austrian IGCP National Committee is currently discussing the structure and personell composition of the Austrian Geoparks Forum.